BOOKS

 Lies (People Believe) About Animals is a book that explores and explodes myths about animals.
 If you believe that you can get rabies from a squirrel bite, or that a porcupine can shoot it's quills you will learn a lot from this book.

-The book is illustrated exclusively with over two dozen photographs by Fred Leavitt.
+.
 The animals were photographed in black and white on a white seamless background.
 The images give us a fresh look at the unique designs in the animal world.

 The book is hard cover, 8.5 x 11 inches with 48 pages.
 It is published by Albert Whitman & Company, Niles, Illinois.